 As mentioned earlier, thanks to the efforts of the Make WordPress Accessible Team, Theme vendors can submit their Theme for an optional accessibility review during the review process.

 Let’s face it: most WordPress users will opt for a third-party premium theme from third-party marketplaces or a completely custom design.

 If you’re a developer tasked with creating an accessible WordPress website, there are a few themes that you can use as a starting point.

-Underscores was developed by Automattic and is a starting point for most themes available on WordPress.com.
-The theme includes several accessibility-ready features.
+Underscores was developed by Automattic and is a starting point for most of the WordPress .com available Themes.
+The Theme contains several accessible features.

 Genesis by StudioPress

-GeneratePress is another popular theme that is accessibility-ready and can be used as a starting point for your design.
+GeneratePress is another popular Theme, which is accessible and can be used as a starting point for your design.

-WCAG Theme was specifically developed with accessibility in mind and complies with the Section 508 & WCAG 2.0 AA.
-It also has full keyboard support.
+WCAG Theme was designed specifically with accessibility in mind and complies with Section 508 & WCAG 2.0 AA.
+In addition, it has full keyboard support.

-Using the themes above will give you an accessible foundation for your WordPress website as well as speed up your development time and process.
+Astra gives you an accessible foundation for your WP site and speeds up the development time and process.

 More WordPress Accessibility Resources